This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 A Patriotic Book & Five Different Sensory Materials at Once!

-After reading Mara Rockliff’s “Around America to Win the Vote: Two Suffragists, a Kitten, and 10,000 miles” we decided to try something completely different, and recreate the various sensory challenges Nell Richardson and Alice Burke faced on their journey across America in the early 1900’s.
+After reading Mara Rockliff’s “Around America to Win the Vote: Two Suffragists, a Kitten, and 10,000 miles” we decided to try something completely different with sensory fun, and recreate the various sensory challenges Nell Richardson and Alice Burke faced on their journey across America in the early 1900’s.
 The five different sensory materials we used were, water (puddle), mud, slime (sticky), wet sand, and snow (fake).
 If this sounds interesting, let’s get started…

 Summary of “Around America to Win the Vote”